jose-jaen/jose-jaen/README.md

 - 🤔 Passionate about Big Data, Machine Learning, Statistics and Econometrics.
 - 💬 Please feel free to check my [LinkedIn profile](https://www.linkedin.com/in/jose-jaen/)

-This is a collection of my Data Analytics projects:
+This is a collection of my Data Analytics projects.

 # Beginner Level: